Washington Writers' Publishing House

 $28.00

 All manuscript contests are judged by previous winners who volunteer their time and skills.
 All manuscripts are read blind.
-Winners and finalists will be announced by March 1, 2024.
-Books will be published in the fall of 2024.
+Winner and finalists will be announced by November 1.
+We aim to publish books from this manuscript cycle in January 2028.

 $1,500 award, publication, 25 author copies, editorial guidance, and launch support

 50-80 pages in length, single or 1 1/2 spaced.
-Read K. Avvirin Berlin’s Leda’s Daughters (on sale: October 3), Tonee (Anthony) Moll’s You Cannot Save Here,or Steven Levya’s The Understudy’s Handbook for examples of our recent award-winning WWPH poetry collections.
+Read Chanlee Luu's The Machine Autocorrects Code to I, K. Avvirin Berlin’s Leda’s Daughters, Tonee Mae Moll’s You Cannot Save Here, or Steven Levya’s The Understudy’s Handbook for examples of our recent award-winning WWPH poetry collections.

 Do not include your name, address, or other identifying information on the submitted document; manuscripts must be anonymous.